 - 1. Completing the degree or program course requirements - 2.
-Earning a cumulative grade point average of at least 2.0 (average of "C") at NFC - 3.
+Earning a cumulative program grade point average of at least 2.0 (average of "C") at NFC.
+A program is defined as a Bachelor's Degree, Associate in Arts Degree, an Associate in Science Degree, a College Credit Certificate, or a Career and Workforce Certificate. - 3.
 Completing a minimum of twenty-five percent of a program's hours through NFC with a minimum grade point average of 2.0 (average of "C") - 4.
 Satisfying all financial obligations to NFC and its agencies